alistairjohnstone/alistairjohnstone.github.io/_posts/2020-06-30-using-facebook-prophet-in-google-sheets.md

 RUN pip install pydantic
 {% endhighlight %}

-Once you’ve deployed to Cloud Run, you’ll be given a URL which is used as the API endpoint, which we can use in our Apps Script.
+Once you’ve containerized your API you can [deploy to Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy).
+Once complete, you’ll be given a URL like the one shown below, which will be used as the API endpoint in our Apps Script.

 <amp-img src="/assets/images/cloud-run.png" width="861" height="297" layout="responsive"></amp-img>

 ## Finally, we use Apps Script to call our API
 Now we're ready to set up our custom function for Sheets in Apps Script.
 We’ll take the user inputs from our custom function and send these on to our API for forecasting.
+The script below sets up the custom function, calls the API and returns the forecast to the user.

 {% highlight javascript %}
 /**